cwinpy/cwinpy/docs/pe/pe.rst

    If running on LIGO Scientific Collaboration computing clusters the ``acounting_group`` value must be specified and be a valid tag.
 Valid tag names can be found `here
-   <https://accounting.ligo.org/user>`_ unless custom values for a specfic cluster are allowed.
+   <https://accounting.ligo.org/user>`_ unless custom values for a specific cluster are allowed.

 Command line arguments
 ----------------------